kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__slack-app.md

 #### Cloud App for Slack

 The Botkube Cloud App for Slack uses Botkube Cloud services to manage channels and route executor commands.
-This allows multi-cluster support without a need to create a dedicated Slack application for each cluster.
+This allows multi-cluster support without a need to create a dedicated application for Slack for each cluster.
 Events and alerts are sent directly from your cluster to your Slack workspace for reliable, fast notifications.

 Installing Botkube in Slack
 ---------------------------